Personal Therapy Adoption FAQs

 How long does it take to get a Companion Paws Adoption Dog?

-- For our Pre-Trained Therapy Dog Adoption Program, the placement process can take up to 10 months.
+- For our Pre-Trained Therapy Dog Adoption Program, the search, training and placement process can take up to 6 months.

 Once I have my Personal Therapy Dog, will Companion Paws continue to help me if I need it?